What’s New in 2025

 SEA Welcomes New Edelweiss Air Service to Zurich

-In early 2025, Edelweiss will begin two weekly nonstop services between Zurich and Seattle on an Airbus A340-300 aircraft.
+In early 2025, Edelweiss began two weekly nonstop services between Zurich and Seattle on an Airbus A340-300 aircraft.
 Edelweiss is Switzerland’s leading leisure airline with a global route including over 90 destinations across more than 30 countries including three additional U.S cities, Denver, Las Vegas, and Tampa Bay.
 The airline anticipates bringing over 5,000 visitors to Seattle each summer, generating $20mil of regional economic impact.
 See the full press release.

 STARLUX Airlines Now Provides Nonstop Service to SEA